remotesyssupport/cPanel-AWS/README.md

-# cPanel AWS Instance Kit
+# cPanel AWS Integration Kit
 The goal of this project is to develop an integration kit for users wishing to run a cPanel Architecture on Amazon AWS services (EC2/VPC).